 Time to Complete: Most bachelor’s degrees take four years to complete if you study full time.
 If you’re a medical administrative assistant with an associate degree, you could be part of the way there because you may be able to apply credits from that degree to a bachelor’s.

 Potential Salary: More education will pay off if you take this route.
-The BLS says medical assistants earn a median annual salary of $35,850, compared with $104,000 for a medical services manager.
-That’s quite a leap, so it’s important to note the salary range from medical services managers: $59,980 for the lowest 10% versus $195,630 for the highest 10%.
+The BLS says medical assistants earn a median annual salary of $37,190, compared with $101,340 for a medical services manager.
+That’s quite a leap, so it’s important to note that even the lowest 10% of medical services managers make more than the median middle for medical assistants: $60,780.

 Certified Nursing Assistant to Licensed Practical Nurse